Ferdinand Freudenstein: Career

 In 1954, Freudenstein was appointed as the associate professor of mechanical engineering in Columbia.
 Then in 1958, he was promoted to the chair of the university's Department of Mechanical Engineering and then full-ranking professor in 1959.
 Under his leadership, Columbia attracted numerous academics including mathematician Oenne Bottema and British mathematician Eric Primrose.
 In 1985, Freudenstein became Columbia's Higgins Professor of Mechanical Engineering, a position which he held until his retirement.

 While working as a faculty at Columbia, Freudenstein also consulted for Bell Telephone Laboratories, IBM, and General Motors.
 His many consultations were later made into open publications.

 As a professor, Freudenstein mentored many Ph.D. students, including current Stanford professor of mechanical engineering Bernard Roth, engineer George Sandor, and Texas A&M professor Norris Stubbs, a former Olympic sprinter.
 Freudenstein’s teaching became so influential across the world that a Freudenstein Academic Tree was created in his honor: His Ph.D. students, in turn, mentored younger students, so that — at the time of Freudenstein’s death — over 500 academics could claim membership in the Freudenstein "family tree."

 Freudenstein's prominence in the field of kinematics of mechanisms inspired the publication of Modern Kinematics: Developments in the Last Forty Years, written during the celebration of his 65th birthday.

 Awards and recognition

 Freudenstein was elected member of the National Academy of Engineering in 1979.
-He is an honorary fellow of the American Society of Mechanical Engineers, a Guggenheim Fellow and a recipient of the Egleston Medal conferred by Columbia University.
+He is an honorary member of the American Society of Mechanical Engineers, a Guggenheim Fellow and a recipient of the Egleston Medal conferred by Columbia University.
 Freudenstein had served on the advisor panels of the National Science Foundation and the United States Army Research Laboratory.